Talysh people

 The Talysh people (Tolışon, تالشان) or Talyshis, Talyshes, Talyshs, Talishis, Talishes, Talishs, Talesh are an Iranian ethnic group, with the majority residing in Azerbaijan and a minority in Iran.
 They are the indigenous people of the Talish, a region on the western shore of the Caspian Sea shared between Azerbaijan and Iran.
 The main city of the Talysh people and their homeland is Lankaran, the majority of the population of which is ethnically Talysh.
-They speak the Talysh language, one of the Northwestern Iranian languages.
+They speak the Talysh language, closely related to Tati and Zaza languages and is one of the Northwestern Iranian languages.
 The majority of Talyshis in Azerbaijan are Shiite Muslims, and predominantly Sunni in Iran.

 The Talysh people are famous for their longevity and centenarianism.

 Origins

 The Talyshis have traditionally inhabited the Talish (Note: Also transliterated as Talesh, Talysh and Tolysh.) district in the southwestern part of the Caspian Sea, which is usually considered to extend more than 150 km.
 Today, the northern part of Talish is located in the Republic of Azerbaijan, encompassing the districts of Lankaran, Astara, Lerik, Masally, and Yardimli.
 Within these five districts there are over 350 Talysh villages and towns.
 The southern part of Talish encompasses the western part of the Gilan province of Iran, extending to the village of Kapurchal.
 The most important center of the Talysh people and their ethnic homeland is the city of Lankaran, the majority of the population of which is ethnically Talysh.

 It is challenging to determine the Talyshis origin because so little is known about them prior to the modern era.
 Like other ethnonyms, the name Tāliš cannot be established with certainty.
 It appears in early Arabic sources as al-Țaylasān.
 According to Al-Tabari (died 923); "In the mountains surrounding Azarbaijan there used to live such peoples as the Gels and the al-Taylasan, who did not obey the Arabs and mastered their freedom and independence".
 In Persian, they are called Țālišān and Țavāliš, both plural versions of Tāliš.
 The native transliteration of Tāliš first appears in the 16th-century, in the Armenian version of the Alexander Romance; "And he related that he is a refugee from the Caspian gates, near the country of Talish, in the province of Gilan."

 Local Talysh experts commonly claim that the Talyshis are descended from the Cadusii, an ancient tribe which inhabited the district.
 According to Garnik Asatrian and Habib Borjian; "this is one of the rare cases when a folk self-identification with an ancient people can be, at least tentatively, substantiated with historical and linguistic backgrounds."
 The Iranologist Richard N. Frye believed that the Talyshis are possibly descended from the Cadusii.